History of Dedham, Massachusetts, 1700–1799: Courthouse

 After the creation of the county, the Court of Common Pleas and the Court of General Sessions of the Peace first met in Dedham's meetinghouse.
 Nathaniel Ames was chosen as the clerk of both and they met for the first time on September 23.

 When the court met on January 7, 1794, it was so cold in the building, which lacked any sort of heating, that they moved to the Woodward Tavern across the street.
 The Anglican Church in town had also offered their building, but it was in such a state of disrepair that the offer was not accepted.
 The First Church and Parish in Dedham then offered a piece of land on their Little Common, and a new courthouse was ordered to be constructed.
 Construction was sluggish, however, and the delays frustrated Ames.
+His brother, Fisher, was pleased when he heard news that the new courthouse was complete.

 The court was still sitting in the meetinghouse in 1794 but the courthouse was completed in 1795.
 It was found to be too small, however, and the ceilings were so low as to stifle people in the courtrooms.
 Charles Bulfinch was hired in 1795 to design a turret for the building.